kestra-io/docs/content/blogs/2024-03-05-kestra-hanalytics-partnership.md

 ---
-title: "Announcing Kestra Partnership with Hanalytics"
+title: "Kestra and Hanalytics: Making Analytics Stack Accessible to All Teams"
-description: "We are thrilled to announce the launch of our partnership with Davidson, a leader in the consulting industry known for its expertise in digital transformation and modern technologies."
+description: "We are thrilled to announce our partnership with Hanalytics, a leader in consulting service dedicated to empowering data-rich organizations to enhance their analytics capabilities."
 date: 2024-03-05T12:00:00
 category: Company News
 author: